duan-zhou/toml-input/README.md

-# A library to generate toml file with clear options and comments
+# A library to generate toml text with clear options and comments

 ## Example 1: toml text from definition (all examples see tests)
 rust code: